w3c/wai-website/pages/test-evaluate/conformance/index.md

    <p>Video developed by the Education and Outreach Working Group (<a href="https://www.w3.org/WAI/EO/">EOWG</a>) with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).</p>
 ---

-Conformance evaluation determines how well web pages or applications meet accessibility standards. <acronym title="World Wide Web Consortium">W3C</acronym>'s Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining conformance to Web Content Accessibility Guidelines (WCAG).
+Conformance evaluation determines how well web pages or applications meet accessibility standards. <acronym title="World Wide Web Consortium">W3C</acronym>'s WCAG Evaluation Methodology (WCAG-EM) is an approach for determining conformance to Web Content Accessibility Guidelines (WCAG).

 <div class="video-card" id="video-intro">
   {% include video-player-data.html